Government of Puerto Rico

-Structurally, the government is composed of three branches: the executive, legislative, and judicial branch.
-The executive branch is headed by the governor, currently Pedro Pierluisi, who is also the head of government.
-The legislative branch consists of a bicameral legislature, namely the Legislative Assembly, composed by the Senate as its upper house and by the House of Representatives as its lower house.
+Puerto Rico has a republican form of government seated in the capital municipality of San Juan with executive, legislative, and judicial powers.
+The executive branch is led by a Governor, currently Jenniffer González-Colón, who is also the head of government.
+The legislative branch consists of a bicameral legislature, namely the Legislative Assembly, which is composed by the Senate as its upper house and by the House of Representatives as its lower house.
 The governor and legislators are elected by popular vote every four years.

-The judicial branch is headed by the Chief Justice of the Supreme Court of Puerto Rico, currently Maite Oronoz Rodríguez.
-The legal system is a mix of the civil law and the common law systems.
-Members of the judicial branch are appointed by the governor with advice and consent from the Senate.
+The judicial branch is headed by the Chief Justice of the Supreme Court, currently Maite Oronoz Rodríguez.
+It consists of one Supreme Court, one Court of Appeals, and the Court of First Instance, which is composed of 13 Superior Courts and 78 Municipal Courts.
+The legal system is a mixture of the civil law and the common law systems.
+Members of the judicial branch are appointed by the Governor with advice and consent from the Senate.